wanghmin/wanghmin.github.io/content/publication/he-2025-ats/index.md

   processing times, our method achieves superior simulation frame rates compared to approaches that rely on individual devices in isolation.
 The source code with hybrid Metal/C++ implementation is available at https://github.com/ChengzhuUwU/libAtsSim.
+summary: This paper proposes a novel framework for automated task scheduling to optimize simulation performance by minimizing communication overhead and aligning tasks with the specific strengths of each device.
 tags:
 - task scheduling
 - heterogeneous computing